Mindful/cardbuilder/docs/source/contributing/contrib_data_source.rst

 ``lookup_word`` takes two arguments where you might expect it to take only one; it accepts both a ``Word`` and a string representing a specific form of that word.
 The :ref:`Word <word>` class represents a word Cardbuilder is trying to find data for, which may involve searching for multiple forms of the word.
 The possibilities for different word forms ultimately depend on the language, but a very straightforward example for English is casing - we generally want to look for the lowercase version of a word in addition to whatever casing it originally had.

 Cardbuilder's resolution engine will automatically call ``lookup_word`` for every available form of the word until a result is found, but data sources should return data as soon as they find a match for one of the word's forms.
-Words and act like containers that include all their forms by supporting iteration and membership checks.
+Words act like containers that include all their forms by supporting iteration and membership checks.

 Returning Data